devgeniem/wp-safe-fast-and-clean-collection/README.md

 This is plugin and dropin collection which is intended as an alias to multiple other plugins.

-It helps us to auto update and add small features to multiple projects with `composer update`.
-We just include this collection into our composer.json and stick to the guidelines about which plugins should be here.
-WordPress evolves with time and some plugins will propably be pointless at some point, if that happens we will remove unneccessary plugins.
+## Reasons

-This repository is maintained.
+This package was created to handle multiple projects with `composer update`.
+We just include this collection into our `composer.json` and stick to the guidelines about which plugins should be included here.
+WordPress evolves with time and some plugins will propably be pointless at some point, if that happens we will remove those unneccessary plugins.

 ## Installation
 ```